notebaedev/sora-2-api-ui/README.md

 ## Tips for Best Results

+### Video Generation
 1. **Be Specific**: Include details about camera angles, lighting, and motion
 2. **Use sora-2** for quick iterations and testing
 3. **Use sora-2-pro** for final, production-quality renders
 4. **Reference Images**: Must match your target resolution
 5. **Content Guidelines**: Avoid copyrighted content, real people, and content unsuitable for under-18 audiences

+### Remixing Videos
+1. **Single Changes**: Make one focused edit at a time (color palette, lighting, mood)
+2. **Small Steps**: Multiple small remixes preserve more fidelity than one large change
+3. **Be Precise**: Clearly describe the specific adjustment you want
+4. **Example Prompts**:
+   - "Shift the color palette to teal, sand, and rust"
+   - "Add warm backlight and golden hour atmosphere"
+   - "Change to a moody, noir-style lighting"

 ## Troubleshooting